oduameh/node-course/docs/Next/kupo.md

 ![kupo1](/img/kupopic1.png)

-[Kupo](https://github.com/CardanoSolutions/kupo) is a very fast and lightweight chain-index for the Cardano blockchain.
+[Kupo](https://github.com/CardanoSolutions/kupo) is a fast and lightweight chain index for the Cardano blockchain.
 It is like a lightweight version of [db-sync](https://github.com/IntersectMBO/cardano-db-sync).
-Chain indexers are useful to developers and service providers in that they process and organize raw blockchain data to suit developer needs.
+Chain indexers are beneficial to developers and service providers because they process and organize raw blockchain data to meet developer needs.

-Similar to `ogmios`, we are going to grab a pre-compiled static `kupo` binary from a server
+Similar to `ogmios`, download a precompiled static `kupo` binary from the server:

 ```
 cd /tmp

 wget https://github.com/CardanoSolutions/kupo/releases/download/v2.11/kupo-v2.11.0-aarch64-linux.zip
 ```
-Unzip it
+Unzip it:

 ```
 unzip kupo-v2.11.0-aarch64-linux.zip
 ```

-Copy it to your bin directory
+Copy it to your bin directory:

 ```
 cp /tmp/bin/kupo /home/n(x)/preview/bin/
 ```
-Again, make sure we have it in the right place
+Ensure you have it in the right place:

 ```
 which kupo